Skip to content

 System Status

-From the Services page, system administrators can verify the health of individual AXS One VPN server components and use the Restart action for troubleshooting or maintenance.
+From the Services page, system administrators can verify the health of individual AXS One VPN server components and use the Restart function for troubleshooting or maintenance.

 1. Navigate to System > Status > Services.